FreeAgent/appengine-magic/README.md

 managing multitenancy and dealing with namespaces.

 - `get-namespace`: returns the current namespace (for Task Queues, Datastore and Memcache operations).
-- `get-google-apps-namespace`: get the Google Apps Namespace.
+- `get-google-apps-namespace`: get the Google Apps namespace.
-- `set-namespace`: set the current global Namespace.
+- `set-namespace`: set the current global namespace.
 - `validate-namespace`: validate a proposed namespace with regular expression `[0‑9A‑Za‑z._‑]{0,100}`
 - `set-namespace-by-user-id`: set the global namespace based on the user-id of the current user.
 - `set-namespace-by-domain`: set the global namespace based on the Google Apps domain.